marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 ## Setting the initial state

 If needed, state can by set directly within the [`$setup`](../api/define-component.md#hooks) hook.
 This is uncommon, but it can be useful for setting dynamic state properties.
 Setting the state from `$setup` will not trigger a component update and hooks will not be called.
-However, component instances declared in the [components option](../api/define-component.md#components) will be updated.
+However, relevant component instances declared in the [components option](../api/define-component.md#components) will be updated.
 Keep in mind that setting the state this way will replace the value of any previously determined state and it will ultimately determine the initial state of the component.

 ```js
 defineComponent({